London Coaches: Privatisation

-In April 1989 in preparation for privatisation of London bus services, London Buses was separated into different business units and London Coaches was formed with a fleet of 85 buses.
-London Coaches was the first of the operating units to be sold in May 1992 to a management buyout headed by Pat Waterman with 111 vehicles.
-Upon privatisation the Pullmans Group Limited was formed and traded as London Coaches.
+On 1 April 1989, in preparation for the privatisation of London bus services, London Buses Limited was separated into thirteen different business units.
+London Coaches was formed separately from the eleven new bus operating companies, commencing operations with a fleet of 85 buses and coaches.
+London Coaches was announced as the first London Buses operation to be privatised in September 1991, with the company, by then consisting of a fleet of 111 vehicles, being sold in May 1992 to a management buyout team led by Pat Waterman.
+Upon completion of the sale, the Pullmans Group was formed, trading as London Coaches.

-London Coaches post privatisation was forced to drop the "Transport" in its Original London Sightseeing Tour core business element.
-London Coaches Limited was split into two operating unit when it opened London Coaches (Kent) Limited, in Northfleet.
-London Coaches (Kent) had all its commuter coach services transferred from Wandsworth garage, when in 1993 London Coaches tendered to operate bus routes under contract to London Regional Transport.
+London Coaches post-privatisation was forced to drop the "Transport" in its Original London Sightseeing Tour core business element, and was split into two operating units when it opened North Kent Road Car, later renamed London Coaches (Kent) Limited, in Northfleet.
+As well as maintaining a division for private coach hires, mainly formed of Van Hool and Ikarus-bodied DAF coaches, the company quickly became competitive with tenders for both express and regular bus services, acquiring the tender for route 726 between Dartford and London Heathrow Airport from Kentish Bus and Luton & District, rebranding the service 'Expresslink'.
+All commuter coach services were transferred from Wandsworth garage to London Coaches (Kent) in 1993 as the original London Coaches company began to tender to operate bus routes under contract to London Regional Transport.

-In December 1993 London Coaches won the contract to run the route 52.
-After a lot of logistical, vehicle and staffing problems, in July 1994 London Coaches purchased Atlas Bus & Coach Company and transferred the route to Atlas's Willesden Junction garage.
-In November 1994, Atlas Bus & Coach Company was sold to Metroline along with route 52/N52.
+In December 1993, London Coaches won the contract to run route 52.
+After various logistical, vehicle and staffing problems, in July 1994, London Coaches purchased Atlas Bus & Coach Company and transferred the route to Atlas's Willesden Junction garage.
+In November 1994, Atlas Bus & Coach Company was sold to Metroline along with route 52 and night bus route N52.

-In January 1994 seven former express 3-axle MCW Metroliners were purchased and converted to open top configuration.
-In March 1997 Blue Triangle's open top business was purchased.
-Route 726 was transferred from London Coaches at Wandsworth, to London Coaches (Kent) at Dartford.
-Upon retendering in December 1997 it passed to Capital Logistics.
+In January 1994, seven MCW Metroliner commuter coaches were purchased and converted to open top configuration.
+Cowie Group operator Grey-Green, based from a depot in Stroud housing 40 vehicles run by 21 members of staff, was sold to Pullmans Group for £1.34 million in May 1996 and integrated into London Coaches (Kent)'s 'North Kent Express' network, with Grey-Green's bus operations subsequently sold to British Bus subsidiary Maidstone & District as it did not fit London Coaches' core business, and in March 1997, Blue Triangle's open top operation was purchased, followed by the Cowie Group's 'Invictaway' Green Line service the following May.

-The company continued to operate The Original London Sightseeing Tour, trading as The Original Tour until December 1997, when it was sold to Arriva.
-London Coaches (Kent) was retained by the existing owners, before ceasing in March 2003.
+Further restructuring in 1996 saw all of London Coaches' operations, with the exception of the Original London Sightseeing Tour, trading as The Original Tour, moved to London Coaches (Kent).
+The Original Tour continued under the London Coaches licence until December 1997, when the company was sold to Arriva, the rebranded and merged Cowie Group.
+London Coaches (Kent) was retained by the existing owners, however the company eventually ceased operations in March 2003.

-London Coaches Training

-London Coaches had its own training section that operated from Wandsworth garage offering PCV and HGV training.